A brief guide to

 • Organising conversation guide #1 and Organising conversation guide #2 (renter’s union)

-• IWGB School of Organising - organising conversations training
+• IWGB School of Organising - recruitment and organising conversations training

 • IWGB School of Organising - organising conversations worksheet